achelm15/databricks_demos/Operationalizing ML Across Clouds with Delta Sharing/README.md

 - **Workspace B (Prod Workspace on Azure):**
   Accept the shared model, load it for ad hoc inference, deploy it to a real-time serving endpoint, and perform API-driven predictions.

 This cross-cloud workflow highlights the use of native Databricks capabilities for seamless multicloud model sharing, centralized governance, and production deployment without requiring manual artifact handling.
-(Note: Any two workspaces can be used interchangeably.)
+However, any two workspaces can be used interchangeably.

-The demo is organized across two Databricks Notebooks:
+The demo is organized across six notebooks in two Databricks Workspaces:
-- **Notebook 1 (Workspace A):** Train, Register, and Share the Model
+- **Notebooks 00-02 (Workspace A):** Train, Register, and Share the Model
-- **Notebook 2 (Workspace B):** Accept, Infer, and Serve the Model
+- **Notebook2 03-05 (Workspace B):** Accept, Infer, and Serve the Model

 ---